Poisonous Plants: Ivy, Oak, and Sumac: Beware the Oils

-Most people do not develop a rash upon first exposure, but rather after repeated exposures.
+Most people do not develop a rash upon first exposure, but rather after repeated exposures, and some will never react.
 In addition, sensitivity to urushiol often decreases with age, so children tend to be much more susceptible to urushiol-caused rashes than adults.

 Despite what you may have heard, you cannot catch the rash from someone who has it, nor can you spread the rash from one part of your body to another by scratching.
 You must have direct contact with urushiol yourself.

 However, you can come into contact with urushiol in a number of ways: